 Customer success is one of today’s buzzwords.
 When partners help manage the customer relationship, closely collaborating and aligning with them on customer success is key to delivering the outcomes that your customers desire.
 To enable better collaboration, a PRM platform that integrates seamlessly with your business applications to give partners the visibility to critical customer data points such as product usage, billing, and support is a must.

 A key driver for channel automation is simply the development of the PRM platform space in recent years.
-PRM applications have become so feature-rich that they can support most, if not all components of a vendors’ partner programs right out-of-the-box with little customization needed.
+PRM applications have become so feature-rich that they can support most, if not all components of a vendors’ partner programs right out-of-the-box.
+Thereby requiring little customization.
 PRM solutions are modular, so vendors can pick and choose the functionalities they need.
 With the ability to gradually scale over time.
 Integration with popular business applications and compatibility with key APIs are now ‘default,’.
 This makes PRM deployment quick and easy.
 Moreover, there are many PRM solution providers out there to choose from.
 Gartner’s recent release of the “Market Guide for Partner Relationship Management Applications” feature 20 providers, some of which are new and rising stars.

 It is not surprising that distributors or master agents that manage hundreds of second-tier resellers or sub-agents, as well as large partners, are making investments in PRM and CRM.
 As a result, partners’ ask is one of the drivers.
 This is because partners are aiming to reap the maximum benefits of automation and integration both upstream and downstream.

 You have decided that ‘through partners’ is your route to increase your company’s sales.
 You wish to expand your partner ecosystem and enrich your partner program.
 Then it is time to rethink your digital transformation strategy.
-And ensure channel automation is a part of the game plan for partnership success.
+And ensure channel automation is a part of the game plan for maintaining successful partner relationships.